ncurrid/Creation-of-a-professional-data-portfolio/README.md

 Define the variables (columns) that will serve as keys to link the tables.

-Develop a data dictionary describing all the data elements used in the dashboard.

 ## 5. Interactive dashboard creation
-Import the data files and establish connections between the tables.
+Import the data files.

-Create multiple visualizations to represent my skills.
+Create multiple visualisations to represent my skills.

 Use parameters and calculated fields to enhance the insights and usability of the dashboard.

 Add filters to allow dynamic interactions between the charts and display progress.

-Assemble the visualizations into dashboards and ensure proper interactivity.
+Assemble the visualisations into dashboards and ensure proper interactivity.

-Include a link to my portfolio.
+Include a link to my GitHub portfolio.

 ## 6. Portfolio creation
-Use a collaborative workspace to design and share my portfolio.
+Use the collaborative workspace GitHub to design and share my portfolio.

-Create dedicated sections for each completed project.
+Create dedicated sections for each completed project (repositories).

 Describe the context, methodology, technologies used, and references for each project.

-Include deliverables (e.g., presentations, scripts, reports) to illustrate my work.
+Include deliverables (eg: presentations, scripts, reports) to illustrate my work.

 Embed a link to the interactive dashboard.

 # III.
 Technologies & Skills
 ## 1. Technologies
-Microsoft Excel – including Power Pivot
+Microsoft Excel – including pivot tables

-Figma – for interface mock-ups

 Miro – for mind mapping and collaborative planning

-Tableau Public – for data visualization

-GitHub – for version control and project hosting
+GitHub – for project hosting

-HTML5 – for web-based portfolio integration
+Power BI - for interactive dashboard creation

 ## 2. Skills
 Data Cleaning & Preparation